Tanjoodo/PythaCalc/README.txt

-PythaCalc is a simple program that applies the Pythagorean law.
+PythaCalc is a simple WPF program that applies the Pythagorean law.